MohssineX/quranPlayer/README.md

 ## Features

 - Listen to Quran recitations directly from the terminal
-- It works on Linux, Windows, and Mac OS systems
 - Internet streaming and downloading
 - Supports multiple famous Quran reciters
 - Lightweight and works well on devices with limited resources